2-, 3- and 4-Body Decays in the Constructive Standard Model: Abstract

 \section{Abstract}

 We further develop the massive constructive theory of the Standard Model and use it to calculate the amplitude and squared amplitude for all $2$-body decays, a collection of weak $3$-body decays as well as Higgs decay to four neutrinos.
 We compare our results with those from Feynman diagrams and find complete agreement.
 We show that in all the cases considered here, the amplitudes of massive constructive theories are significantly simpler than those resulting from Feynman diagrams.
 In fact, a naive counting of the number of calculations required for a matrix-element generator to compute a phase-space point is orders-of-magnitude smaller for the result coming from the constructive method suggesting that these generators might benefit from this method in the future even in the case of massive weak amplitudes.
+We also anticipate that our simpler expressions will produce numerically more stable expressions.

 The Standard Model (SM) of particle physics is often written, and understood, as a quantum field theory for good reason.
 When written as a Lagrangian, it is extraordinarily simple, elegant and even beautiful.
 All the particles are incorporated into fields and, together with the interactions, are written in a way that manifestly satisfies all applied symmetries.
 In fact, this formalism makes the symmetries so easy to satisfy, it is nearly trivial.
 Indeed, the simplicity of the formalism allows the entire SM Lagrangian to be expressed in a compact, factorizable way, sometimes minimally written as $\mathcal{L} = -\frac{1}{4} F_{\mu\nu} F^{\mu\nu} + i\bar{\Psi} \slashed{D} \Psi + D_\mu\Phi^\dagger D^\mu\Phi - V(\Phi) + y_{ij} \bar{\Psi}_i \Phi \Psi_j +$ h.c.
 Furthermore, the field formalism is extraordinarily powerful, allowing for any scattering amplitude to be calculated perturbatively through the use of Feynman diagrams.
 When the processes calculated include few external particles, the number of Feynman diagrams is small and each diagram has an implicit meaning.
 The internal lines are taken to be intermediate virtual particles and the sum over diagrams is taken to be a sum over all possible intermediate (virtual) particle ``paths'' that connect the in and out states.
 Although it is true that some processes have currently been found to be too difficult to calculate practically at some order in perturbation theory, this is not the fault of the field theory.
 The rules apply to any process at any perturbative order even if practically too difficult.
 Indeed, one may rightly wonder why any other formalism should be considered.